 Luxury camping — or glamping — is now a very viable and comfortable option for those wishing to holiday in style while still feeling linked to the great outdoors.
-And while many glamping sites offer ready-made pods, you can still enjoy the style if you're bringing your own canvas.
+And while many glamping sites offer ready-made pods (including the beautiful Burghley Boutique at the Horse Trials this year), you can still enjoy the style if you're bringing your own canvas.
 Here's how to keep your tent looking and feeling as luxurious as possible.

 There’s a moment in Harry Potter and the Goblet of Fire when Harry heads off camping with his wizarding friends for the first time.
 He’s initially baffled at how many people seem able to fit in to a tiny tent — and ends up outright amazed at the enormous, comfortable home within.